 Description Hochen Bichler:

-Progress and prosperity were the results of the biggest invention of an object in the 20th century, the car and its engine.
-Automobility was provided.
-For me car wrecks stand for pollution and exploitation of our planet caused by the excessive use of engines in general and vehicles in particular.
-This big invention also means a major threat to mankind.
+Progress and prosperity were the results of the biggest invention of an object in the 20th century, the engine in general and the car engine in particular.
+Automobility and transportation on a bigger scale were provided.
+For me car wrecks stand for the pollution and exploitation of our planet caused by the excessive use of these engines.
+This big invention of one object means a major threat to all subjects.

 Something, that fed our appetites.

 One was enchanted and amused by an object,

 dreamt of it, desired it, longed for it.

 Like a car, after an accident.